Yorkshire, England 2015- Rievaulx Terrance & Abbey

 Rievaulx Terrace

-Rievaulx Abbey - In the 1200s there was a community of 650 residents here, consisting of lay monks & choir monks.
+Rievaulx Abbey - In the 1200s there was a community of about 600 here, consisting of lay monks & choir monks.
 Similar to other monasteries, choir monks were engaged in study & devotion, while lay monks, often illiterate, performed the necessary day-to-day work that insured survival, including a lot of engagement with the local farm & craft-based community.

 Choir Monks had to get up year round at 2 am for Matins, typically going to bed around 6 pm, a self-denial routine, while Lay monks were on day-shift.
 Let's hope they had different housing.